petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 - Visitors Behavior: A graph showing the number of users who viewed this web content in a given time period.

-- Top Pages Asset Appears On: A graph showing the number of users who viewed this web content in a given time period through a specific page.
+- Top Pages Asset Appears On: A graph showing the top three pages with most visitors where this web content is used.

 - Views By Technology: A breakdown of the different kinds of devices users are viewing this web content from.